Use this resources page to gain ideas to support your staff to feel happy, healthy and more comfortable in their roles.

 Meditation

-Cycle to work (GOVT initiative)
+Cycle to work (Gov initiative)

-Hertfordshire Cycling (formerly the Year of Cycling) is a project HCC started in 2014 to encourage people to take up, increase or return to cycling.
-Information include cycling routes, clubs and training courses.
+Hertfordshire Cycling, walking and wheeling is a project by HCC to encourage people to take up, increase or return to cycling, walking or wheeling.
+Information includes cycling routes, walking routes, disability groups and more.Â

 The Coach to fitness programme from Our Parks is free of charge via YouTube.
 The plan involves 3 video sessions a week, with rest days in between, and a different schedule for each of the 9 weeks.
 Each video class is hosted by three different coaches, all working at different energy levels.
 So if you need to take it easy, you can, but if you want to push yourself, there’s a coach who’s really going for it!

-» Click here to view the couch to fitness programme
+Click here to view the couch to fitness programme

 Staying motivated to exercise